CodeFromAnywhere/typerepo/modules/markdown-parsings/README.md

 ## 📄 emailMarkdownParse (exported const)

 should email a markdown parse to some email (or multiple)

+## 📄 flattenNestedObject (exported const)

+Flattens a nested object by returning an object that hasa the nested path as the key and the leaf as the value

+TODO: Finish, if needed. seems hard!

 ## 📄 generateStaticSite (exported const)